AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-31242-magento-patch-issue-in-exporting-orders-in-csv-format.md

 ---
-description: The MDVA-31242 patch solves the issue where an error occurs when exporting orders in CSV file format.
-This patch is available when the Quality Patches Tool (QPT) 1.0.8 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.4.2.
+title: "MDVA-31242: issue in exporting orders in CSV format"
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,QPT 1.0.8,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-31242: issue in exporting orders in CSV format'
 ---

-# MDVA-31242: issue in exporting orders in CSV format

 The MDVA-31242 patch solves the issue where an error occurs when exporting orders in CSV file format.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.8 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.